VDIGPKU/SAMPLING/README.md

 ## License
 The project is only free for academic research purposes, but needs authorization for commerce.
-For commerce permission, please contact [wyt@pku.edu.cn].